How to Handle Itchy Skin During Pregnancy?

 When Should You Call Your Doctor About Itching During Pregnancy?

-While some pregnant itchy skin is typical, itching with other symptoms is abnormal.
-Call your doctor immediately if you suffer with any of the following symptoms:
+While some itchy skin is typical during pregnancy, itching with other symptoms is abnormal.
+Call your doctor immediately if you suffer from any of the following symptoms:

-• Itching in the palms or soles: These are frequent symptoms of cholestasis, which is a pregnancy problem
+• Itching in the palms or soles: These are common symptoms of cholestasis, which is a pregnancy problem

 • Itching is associated with nausea: This is a common cholestasis sign